Study about the irreversible behaviour of an electrode.

 Consider an electrolyte in which an inert or noble electrode is kept immersed.
 It is called working electrode, ().
 Also assume that an oxidised and a reduced species are present near the electrode and exhibit the following electron transfer reaction.

-is oxidised and is reduced species present at equilibrium and is stable in the solution.
+is the oxidised and is the reduced species present at equilibrium and is stable in the solution.
 Let us assume that no other electron transfer reaction other than the above occurs.
 Let the concentration of and be and respectively and they are very low.
 An inert electrolyte is also present to minimise IR drop.
 Along with , a reference electrode is also kept immersed, to form the cell.
 Since the potential of is constant, variation in cell emf is the variation in , and vice versa.

 At the thermodynamic equilibrium of the system no net current flows across and , no chemical reaction takes place and hence the composition of the solution remains unchanged.
 The potential of the working electrode will be its equilibrium potential , which according to Nernst equation is,